Grammarsalad/B_Kits/README.md

 Finally, enemies that come within melee range of the blade (about 4') have a 50% chance to take 1d6 slashing damage from the whirling blades.
 This damage increases by 1d6 for each 5 levels.

 The blade cannot move while performing the display.
-That is, moving ends the performance.
+That is, moving ends the performance (though the effects linger, as normal.)

 ### Jester Kit